redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 Note that a lock can be implemented only using read and write instructions ([Bakery's algorithm](https://en.wikipedia.org/wiki/Lamport%27s_bakery_algorithm)), so we can solve consensus in a blocking setting just by using read and write instructions.

 Blocking consensus algorithms are not that interesting, so let us devise some non-blocking algorithm to solve consenus.
+We will pay attention only to wait-free algorithms.
+Before we move on, note that implementing a non-blocking wait-free algorithm for consensus is fundamental.
+By solving consensus for any number of threads we can actually take any sequential algorithm and transform it to a concurrent wait-free concurrent one.
+An algorithm that can perform such a tranformation is called a __universal construction__.
+The main idea behind devisiong a universal construction algorithm is using consensus as a base to order function calls to the sequential algorithm, but this is beyond the scope of this blog post, so we will not delve into it.

 We start by providing a consensus algorithm that uses compare-and-swap:
 {% highlight c %}